ngua/rumps/TODOS/dsl/phase-4c.md

 2. **Preserve struct when compatible**: If all fields match and no extra fields added, preserve the struct type
 3. **Explicit annotation required**: `LET updated: Person = { ...p, age: 31 }`

-Recommended approach: Option 1 (always anonymous) with Option 3 (explicit annotation validates compatibility).
-This is simplest and most predictable.
+**Implemented approach**: Option 2 (preserve struct when compatible).
+This works well with RUMPS's extensible-record semantics, where structs only require their declared fields but can have additional fields.
+When the first spread is a struct and no conflicting fields exist before it, the struct type is preserved.
+Adding extra fields produces an anonymous object (which is still compatible with the original struct due to extensible records).

-- [ ] Spread of struct produces anonymous object with same fields
+- [x] Spread of struct preserves struct type when first spread and no prior fields
-- [ ] Explicit type annotation on `LET` validates struct compatibility
+- [x] Explicit type annotation on `LET` validates struct compatibility
-- [ ] Error if spread result doesn't match annotated struct type
+- [x] Adding extra fields to spread produces anonymous object (compatible via extensible records)

 ### 8.5 Interpreter

-- [ ] Array spread: iterate source array, append elements to result
+- [x] Array spread: iterate source array, append elements to result
-- [ ] Object spread: iterate source object entries, insert into result
+- [x] Object spread: iterate source object entries, insert into result
-- [ ] Later entries override earlier ones for objects
+- [x] Later entries override earlier ones for objects

 ### 8.6 Tests

-- [ ] Add parser tests for spread in arrays and objects
+- [x] Add parser tests for spread in arrays and objects
-- [ ] Add typecheck tests for array spread unification
+- [x] Add typecheck tests for array spread unification
-- [ ] Add typecheck tests for object spread (anonymous)
+- [x] Add typecheck tests for object spread (anonymous)
-- [ ] Add typecheck tests for struct spread with/without annotation
+- [x] Add typecheck tests for struct spread with/without annotation
-- [ ] Add interpreter tests
+- [x] Add interpreter tests
-- [ ] Add integration test script (`XX_spread.rumps`)
+- [x] Add integration test script (`98_spread.rumps`)

 ---